 During a press conference at the construction site of the $22-million VERO facility being built on the WTAMU campus, WTAMU President Walter Wendler, Texas A&M President Michael Young, and the Carl B. King Dean of Veterinary Medicine at Texas A&M Eleanor M. Green discussed the decade-long plan to bring Texas A&M’s top 4-ranked Doctor of Veterinary Medicine (DVM) program to WTAMU through the VERO initiative.

-Beginning May 2020, veterinary students wanting to work in food animal or mixed animal medicine will have the option of completing a number ofnew clinical rotations in the Texas Panhandle, as part of their yearlong fourth-year clinical rotations.
+Beginning May 2020, veterinary students wanting to work in food animal or mixed animal medicine will have the option of completing a number of new clinical rotations at the VERO facility in the Texas Panhandle, as part of their yearlong fourth-year clinical rotations.

 “Texas A&M University has been committed to extending its nationally-ranked College of Veterinary Medicine & Biomedical Sciences to more effectively reach citizens across the expanse of Texas.
 An example of this is the VERO facility, funded through our Permanent University Fund,” Young said.